Filming in New Orleans 2020 - TV Shows & Movies

 Jay and Silent Bob Reboot is the sequel to Jay and Silent Bob Strike Back, from 2001.
 In the film, they end up in New Orleans, so be sure to keep your eyes open for locations you recognize!
 You can expect to see the following New Orleans staples:

 As exciting as it is to think you may run into a celebrity who is filming in New Orleans, there’s nothing quite as exciting as actually visiting the exact location where it was filmed!
-See the same set you’ve seen on the big screen, but in real life, with one of these incredible tours:
+You can see the same set you’ve seen on the big screen, but in real life, with awesome and affordable New Orleans tours.

 Image of the set of “NCIS New Orleans” taken by Bob Kaplan’s Pictures via Flickr